-Halton Ventures and Søren Jensen RaceToZero Invest have announced their investment in Soletair Power, a Finnish startup focused on developing building-HVAC-integrated carbon-capture solutions.
+Halton Ventures and Søren Jensen RaceToZero Invest have announced their investment in Soletair Power, a Finnish carbon capture technology provider company focused on developing building-HVAC-integrated carbon-capture solutions.
 The two companies join Wärtsilä Corporation, who previously invested in Soletair Power in 2019 and 2021.

 Halton Ventures invests in companies that share their objectives of enabling well-being in internal spaces ecologically and sustainably.
 Søren Jensen, a consulting engineering company, combines hardcore engineering knowledge and the latest technology with passion and dreams to create inspirational engineering.